-Composting food scraps at home is a great way of helping the environment, with the added benefit of producing a free soil conditioner for your garden.
+Composting garden and kitchen waste at home is a great way of helping the environment, with the added benefit of producing a free soil conditioner for your garden.
 The compost produced can be mixed with your soil to add nutrients and improve the structure of the soil.

 Instead of filling your dustbin with rotting food and garden waste, which can produce unpleasant odours, the waste can be put to good use.
 Composting doesn't just improve your garden, but benefits the wider environment too.